-This topic provides information about deploying Consul clients associated with the Consul servers managed in HashiCorp Cloud Platform (HCP).
+You can deploy Consul clients in your infrastructure environment and connect them to the Consul servers managed in HashiCorp Cloud Platform (HCP).

 - A HashiCorp virtual network (HVN)

 - A peering connection or transit gateway attachment

 - Routes for directing network traffic between the HVN and a target connection